 Score explanation: Issues of social and intergenerational justice are brought up in the lecture "Introduction to Planetary Health" in the introductory block of the first BA year.
 Additionally, different dimensions and health effects of social inequity are covered in detail in the lecture "Social inequalities and health" in the 1st BA year (thematic block "Body/Subject/Environment").
 In the seminar "Planetary Health" in the 3rd BA year (thematic block "Healthy-sick-tumor"), it is highlighted that some populations are more vulnerable to climate health effects (e.g. elderly people, children, pregnant women, people with pre-existing chron. diseases, people from low-and middle income countries, outdoor working people).
+The lecture "Urban Public Health" in the 2nd MA year also addresses inequalities, specifically health inequities in urban and suburban environments regarding availability and quality of housing, public spaces and traffic as well as inequities due to socioeconomic factors.

-Lectures in the 3rd BA year (thematic block "Life cycles") address health impacts of climate effects on elderly people (global warming leading to an increase in frailty, dehydration, falls and heat-related mortality).
+Lectures in the 3rd BA year (thematic block "Life cycles") cover health impacts of climate effects on elderly people (global warming leading to an increase in frailty, dehydration, falls and heat-related mortality).
 The lecture "Gender, health and migration" in the 1st BA year (thematic block "Body/Subject/Environment") discusses mortality and health of migrants in relation to gender effects.
-These are howevery only occasionaly put in context of the current climate crisis and its effects.